osuTitanic/titanic/README.md

 ## Services

 This repository combines the docker deployment, database migrations, Python service submodules, and Go service rewrites.
 This makes the project a bit of a weird amalgamation of different languages.
-The goal is to have everything in Go eventually, but that is going to take some time since I am not use the "make no mistakes" approach here.
+The goal is to have everything in Go eventually, but that is going to take some time since I am not using the "make no mistakes" approach here.

 - `services/bancho`: Bancho game server (Python)
 - `services/deck`: Score server (Python)